 Additional notes on supply of mined resources are:

-- Having said the above, certain sources indicate that other countries have a certain ability to circumvent China’s control of the globaly supply of rate earth metals
+Having said the above, certain reoports indicate that other countries have a certain ability to circumvent China’s control of the global supply of rare earth metals

 Resources/Reserves vs Supply Of Resources